 This is one area that traditional retail has a leg up over online retail.
 By shopping in stores you get instant gratification and you get to hold your purchase in your hand the minute you buy it.
 But this advantage is slowly being negated by the expanding field of eCommerce order fulfillment.
 A few years ago, it wasn't unusual to wait for a week to get your product delivered, too long for many consumers.
 Today however, an online retailer with high-quality online order fulfillment can usually get your product to you within 1-2 business days.
 Sometimes, you can even receive it the same day you order it, which is a huge benefit of online shopping.
 Fast online shopping has eroded the attraction of shopping offline, and it is one reason why more and more people are choosing to shop online.

 Is buying something online cheaper than buying it offline?
 In many cases it is.
 One of the advantages of online shopping is that, depending on the state, many online stores do not charge sales tax, giving a huge competitive advantage to online retailers.
 Oh, but you still have to pay for shipping don't you?
 Not necessarily.
 Many stores will offer free shipping if you purchase a certain amount.
 Others will offer yearly subscription services that offer free shipping for every item bought.
 Even when this is not the case, online buyers have the ability to easily compare prices for the best possible deal.
 When your competition is only a click away, there is a huge incentive to offer the lowest possible prices.
-Price has always been a critical component of ensuring sales.
+Price has always been a critical component of ensuring sales, and the ease of comparing prices on the web is an important benefit to online shopping.